+The SEND code of practice: 0 to 25 years (2014) states all schools must produce a Local Offer.
 The purpose of the Local Offer is to 'offer' information for families, in a single place, which helps them to understand what services they and their family can expect from a range of local agencies - including their statutory entitlements.

 It covers what's available and provision for children and young people from birth to 25 and includes information on education, health and social care services.
+This will then be displayed on the Local Authorities website, along with those from other schools.

 With regard to Education, it will let parents/ carers and young people know how school and colleges will support them, and what they can expect across the local settings.
-The Local Offer Steering Group has developed questions for schools.